cloudera/hue/tools/kubernetes/helm/frontend/README.md

-# Cloudera Data Warehouse Frontend Chart
+# Hue Chart

-This is a MVP to get an Helm chart to boot the frontend of the Data Warehouse.
+This is a MVP to get an Helm chart for Hue.
 It is the main dependency as the warehouses can then be created directly via the Web UI.